AudiusProject/audius-k8s-manifests/README.md

 #### Upgrade

+To upgrade your service, you will need to pull the latest manifest code.
+First, `git stash` your local changes to preserve configs.
+Then run `git pull` to fetch the latest code.
+Finally run `git stash apply` to re-apply your configs onto the latest code.

+Make sure your local configs are present in the `audius/discovery-provider/discovery-provider-cm.yaml` file before moving on to the next step.

 Now, re-run `k apply -f audius/discovery-provider/discovery-provider-cm.yaml` and `k apply -f audius/discovery-provider/discovery-provider-deploy.yaml` to apply the changes to your running service.

 Confirm that the version and gitsha have been updated through the `/health_check` endpoint.

 ### Next